- Appointments 866.588.2264

 - Cope with stressful situations.

 - Change the way you think, react and problem-solve.

 - Improve communication and interactions with others.

 The U.S. Food and Drug Administration (FDA) hasn’t approved any specific medications to treat cyclothymia.
 However, sometimes, providers prescribe a mood stabilizer to help reduce the swings in your mood.
 These medications may include valproate, lamotrigine and/or lithium.

 Unfortunately, there’s no known way to prevent cyclothymia because scientists don’t know its exact cause.

 However, seeking help as soon as symptoms appear can help decrease the disruptions to your life and relationships.

 Outlook / Prognosis

-What is the prognosis/outlook for patients who have cyclothymia?
+What is the prognosis for cyclothymia?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy